ZupIT/beagle-docs/content/en/api/components/widget.md

 ## How to use?

-In the example below, we use a Container (a standard Beagle component) to demonstrate the attributes exposed by the widget.
+In the example below, we use a Container (a default Beagle component) to demonstrate the attributes exposed by the widget.

 {{% alert color="success" %}}
   Custom components need to extend the `widget.` class from their constructor classes.